evil-face/evil-face/README.md

 # Hello there!

 My name is Denis, I'm a junior Java developer currently studying at Hexlet School on a Java backend-dev track.
-Have a solid background in tech-medical field.
+Have a solid background in medical-tech field.
 * 🌍  I'm currently based in Bishkek, Kyrgyzstan.
 Lived in Saint-Petersburg, Russia for 15 years.

 ## 📫 Contact Me